dolthub/docs/content/reference/sql/version-control/dolt-sql-procedures.md

 -- Create or replace a branch by copying an existing branch -- '-f' forces the copy, even if feature1 branch already exists CALL DOLT_BRANCH('-c', '-f', 'main', 'feature1');

+-- Delete a branch
+CALL DOLT_BRANCH('-d', 'branchToDelete');

+-- Rename a branch
+CALL DOLT_BRANCH('-m', 'currentBranchName', 'newBranchName')
 ```

 ### Options

 `-c`, `--copy`: Create a copy of a branch.
 Must be followed by the name of the source branch to copy and the name of the new branch to create.
 Without the `--force` option, the copy will fail if the new branch already exists.

+`-m`, `--move`: Move/rename a branch.
+Must be followed by the current name of an existing branch and a new name for that branch.
+Without the `--force` option, renaming a branch in use on another server session will fail.
+Be aware that forcibly renaming or deleting a branch in use in another session will require that session to disconnect and reconnect before it can execute statements again.

+`-d`, `--delete`: Delete a branch.
+Must be followed by the name of an existing branch to delete.
+Without the `--force` option, deleting a branch in use on another server session will fail.
+Be aware that forcibly renaming or deleting a branch in use in another session will require that session to disconnect and reconnect before it can execute statements again.

 `-f`, `--force`: When used with the `--copy` option, allows for recreating a branch from another branch, even if the branch already exists.
+When used with the `--move` or `--delete` options, force will allow you to rename or delete branches in use in other active server sessions, but be aware that this will require those other sessions to disconnect and reconnect before they can execute statements again.

+`-D`: Shortcut for `--delete --force`.

 ### Examples